The New York Times is fighting off Wordle look-alikes with copyright takedown notices

 As of Monday, a message on wordle.at's site, now named “Gridgames,” says the game was voluntarily removed after receiving a “complaint with reference to US trademark law.”

 The Times’ spokesperson told The Associated Press Monday that the company first contacted GitHub on Jan.
-2 about the infringement issues — noting that hundreds of people have been notified through GritHub since.
+2 about the infringement issues — noting that hundreds of people have been notified through GitHub since.

-In a statement to the AP, a GritHub spokesperson said the platform reviews “all DMCA takedown requests thoroughly” and gives affected users an opportunity to make changes before processing them.
+In a statement to the AP, a GitHub spokesperson said the platform reviews “all DMCA takedown requests thoroughly” and gives affected users an opportunity to make changes before processing them.

 DMCA notices act as a tool for copyright holders to get content that infringes on their intellectual property taken down.
 Impacted users can still fight to keep what they published up, but that opens up the possibility for costly litigation.
 As a result, many don't dispute takedowns.